 The last couple of posts in the From Needle to Needle series have covered context: the key roles in the pattern production process and discussed something of the current challenges for handknitting designers.
 This is a bit of a series within a series discussing the stages of design process, beginning with design inspiration.
-As this mini-series goes on, you’ll better understand why adequate industry support is so important.
+As this mini-series goes on, you’ll see why adequate industry support is so important.

 Design is an interdisciplinary subject with care and communication at its heart.
 The most powerful, well-loved and transformative designs connect humans together, but there are several starting points.
 You don’t necessarily have to be good at painting or drawing, but you do have to be good at articulating your thoughts.
 Don’t edit until further down the line; treat it more like a brain dump, let it all go.
 When you’re in full flow, embrace it and don’t second-guess yourself.
 The inspiration stage is when your brain is firing on all cylinders, so don’t short-circuit yourself.
 Save refinement for when your brain is ‘cooler’, later on in the design process.